“I always wanted to be somebody, but now I realize I should have been more specific.“ – Lily Tomlin

 By default, you will always approach life and solve problems in keeping with your giftedness, because that is how you’re wired.
 Once you discover your gifts, integrating them into your lifestyle, you become more passionate about all you do.

 Your gifts and talents are designed for you, and functioning in them will make you successful.
-You can never be satisfied with anything less than you living in line with who you really are on the inside.
+You can never be truly satisfied with anything less than living in line with who you really are on the inside.

 There is a monetary benefit that comes with functioning in your giftedness.
 When you’re passionate about using your gifts, you will always want to provide more than what you’re paid for; that, in turn, will always cause people to pay you to give them more.